Xnuj-rana/iq-calculator-c/README.md

 ## 💡 Future Improvements
 - Add file handling to save name and score
 - Add timer for each question
 - Create a score leaderboard
+- Add more question categories
+- Implement difficulty levels

+---

+## 📝 License
+This project is open-source and available for educational purposes.

+---

+**⭐ If you like this project, give it a star!**